Christmas Card Day

 History of Christmas Card Day

-Christmas Card Day honors its inventor on December 9th.
-The first ever commercial Christmas card showed a family raising a toast, and in the following year’s designs showing flowers or depicting the promise of spring were favored.
-Lithograph firm Prang and Mayer started selling their whimsical Christmas cards, often featuring children or cartoon animals, across the pond to America in 1874.
+Lithograph firm Prang and Mayer started selling their whimsical Christmas cards, often featuring children or cartoon animals, to the US in 1874.
 By 1880, Prang and Mayer were producing a massive five million cards a year.

 With so many designs, shapes and sizes, some Christmas cards have become collector’s items which have been known to shift at a pretty penny at auction.
 One of the world’s first cards, commissioned by Cole and produced by J. C. Horsley, saw the hammer come down at £22,250 in 2001.
-Another one of Horsley’s cards sold for almost £9000 in 2005 – and if you want to see a big collection of these coveted cards you can drop by the British Museum to see Queen Mary’s early 1900s collection.

 Today, seasonal cards are posted all over the world and can be found in hundreds of thousands of designs.
-The most popular messages you’ll find inside a Christmas card are ‘seasons greetings’ and ‘merry Christmas, and a happy new year’ – but many also stick to religious roots by featuring a short biblical verse or a religious blessing.
+The most popular messages found inside a Christmas card are ‘seasons greetings’ and ‘merry Christmas, and a happy new year’ – but many also stick to religious roots by featuring a short biblical verse or a religious blessing.

-How to celebrate Christmas Card Day
+How to Celebrate Christmas Card Day

-If you’ve got time, it’s always nice to make handmade cards to send out.
+When there’s time, it’s always nice to make handmade cards to send out.
 Get hold of some glitter and a dab of glue, and see what you can come up with.
 The recipients are sure to appreciate it – or if you have children, get them involved in making cards for friends and family!

-Plus, there are a lot of different websites nowadays that enable you to personalize cards or upload photos and make your own photo card.
+There are a lot of different websites nowadays that enable you to personalize cards or upload photos and make your own photo card.
 While you have no technically made the card from scratch yourself, there is still a bit of personalization there, and so this is an option to consider if you do not consider yourself a very creative person!

 With the advent of e-mail, it’s easier than ever to send Christmas wishes to friends and family across the world – e-cards appeared in the 90s and are frequently used in place of physical cards, so you’ve got no excuse nowadays not to send those season’s greetings.
 But since nothing beats the real thing, perhaps now is the right time to send out those Christmas cards so they all get to your family and friends before the last post on 23rd December!